pcarioufr/todo-2000/README.md

 ### **Context Awareness**
 Cursor understands the relationships between:
-- Tasks and their associated projects
+- Tasks and their associated initiatives
-- People and their involvement in projects
+- People and their development needs
 - Routines and their scheduling requirements
-- Meeting notes and action items
 - Deadlines and priorities
 - **All consolidated in one unified dashboard**